FraxFinance/frax-standard-solidity/README.md

 ### Internal and private functions should be prepended with an underscore _someInternalFunction _somePrivateFunction

-### Avoid abbreviations and acronyms in variables names, prefer descriptive variable names when possible
+## Avoid abbreviations and acronyms in variables names, prefer descriptive variable names

 Code should be self-documenting.
-Give as descriptive a name as possible, within reason.
-Do not worry about saving horizontal space as it is far more important to make your code immediately understandable by a new reader.
+Give as descriptive a name as possible.
+It is far more important to make your code immediately understandable by a new reader than to optimize line wrapping.
 Do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.

 | Allowed |  |
 | --- | --- |